CoBrALab/MTR_processing/README.md

 # MTR_processing
-This is a pipeline for the processing of Magnetization Transfer images.
+This is a pipeline for the processing of Rodent Magnetization Transfer images.

 It is still under development!